lakshmanbhupathi/Zoomcar/README.md

 1. Instructions on how to build and run.
 2. Spring integration tests.
-3. Exception handling
+3. Exception handling.
-4. Usage of right response codes
+4. Usage of right response codes.
 5. Signs of extensible solution.
-6. Any indication of design patterns
+6. Any indication of design patterns.